alramirezca/ATRACKCS/README.md

 2. Transform from geographic to plane coordinates the pixels and compute an approximate area of those regions traced.
 3. Discard all regions whose area is `>= area_threshold [> 1000 km**2]`
 4. Estimate brightness temperature attributes of those regions.
-5. (Optional) Estimate precipitation attributes of those regions.
+5. Estimate precipitation attributes of those regions (no required).

 ![](joss/resume_atrackcs.png)